simplextech/udi-polisy-nuheat/configdoc.md

 ## Configuring this node server

-Enter the appropriate username (e-mail) and password combination used when you login to the http://www.mynuheat.com website.
+Enter the appropriate username (e-mail) and password used for the http://www.mynuheat.com website.

 ### Temperature Scales